How to quantify direct correlations between variables: Introduction

 Correlation is very different from direct correlation.
 In the 1973 UC~Berkeley graduate-admission data~\cite{bickel1975sex}, $44.5\%$ of the $2691$ male applicants but only $30.4\%$ of the $1835$ female applicants were admitted, an apparent $14$-point gender gap.
 Broken down by the six largest departments, however, the admission rates are close for the two sexes and in four of the six departments in fact slightly favour women; the overall gap arises because women applied disproportionately to the more competitive departments, not from a direct sex effect on admission.
 A non-trivial direct correlation can also coexist with a covariate whose own association with $Y$ differs substantially from the direct $X$--$Y$ effect.
 In the 1912 Titanic passenger record~\cite{titanic_kaggle}, for instance, the overall marginal correlation between passenger class and survival is strong, and stratifying by sex --- itself a strong predictor of survival --- leaves the class--survival association within each stratum essentially unchanged (Simpson's 1951 analysis of 2$\times$2$\times$2 contingency tables~\cite{Simpson1951} formalises such stratification).
 Distinguishing total from direct correlation is therefore essential before drawing scientific conclusions from observed correlations; we return to both datasets in Sec.~\ref{sec:applications}.

 Quantifying correlation has a long history.
 Pearson's correlation coefficient captures linear dependence and Spearman's rank correlation~\cite{sedgwick2014spearman} extends it to monotonic dependence.
-Shannon's mutual information~\cite{shannon1948,shannon19482}, built on the Kullback--Leibler divergence~\cite{kullback1951}, captures arbitrary nonlinear dependence.
+Shannon's mutual information~\cite{shannon1948,shannon19482}, built on the Kullback-Leibler (KL) divergence~\cite{kullback1951}, captures arbitrary linear and nonlinear dependence.
 Normalised nonlinear coefficients include distance correlation~\cite{Szekely2007measuring,Kosorok2009brownian}, the maximal information coefficient~\cite{reshef2011detecting,Kinney2014equitability}, and the Hilbert--Schmidt independence criterion~\cite{Gretton2005HSIC}; Ref.~\cite{Altman2015points} gives a pedagogical overview of the association/correlation/causation hierarchy.